citp/privacy-policy-historical/s/st/sto/stop.pk.md

-> *The following text is extracted and transformed from the stop.pk privacy policy that was archived on 2010-06-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100617180018id_/http%3A//stop.pk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the stop.pk privacy policy that was archived on 2010-11-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101129213943id_/http%3A//stop.pk/privacy-policy) for the most accurate reproduction.*

-# PRIVACY POLICY - Largest Social Network of Pakistan by Pakistanis for Pakistanis
+# PRIVACY POLICY - STOP.PK - One stop for every Pakistani!

 ## The Information We Collect: